-Security reports to Patti Vaughn, Director of Administrative Operations, patti.vaughn@the-bac.edu; Ellen Yee, Director of Facilities, ellen.yee@the-bac.edu; and Richard Griswold, Associate Vice President and Dean of Students, richard.griswold@the-bac.edu.
+Security staff report to Patti Vaughn, Director of Administrative Operations, patti.vaughn@thebac.edu, 617-585-0211, in collaboration with Ellen Yee, Director of Facilities, ellen.yee@thebac.edu; and Richard Griswold, Associate Vice President and Dean of Students, richard.griswold@the-bac.edu.
 Please feel free to contact us if you have any questions or concerns.